 - You are currently serving as a trustee and have been accused of misconduct but are not sure how to respond to an unreasonable or demanding beneficiary

 - You are currently serving as a trustee and a beneficiary has asked you for an accounting

 - You are a co-trustee who is having difficulty working with the other trustee

 - You are a beneficiary to a trust but a trustee is refusing to answer your questions

 - You are a trustee who has made a mistake and is concerned about how to fix it

 Other common types of estate litigation have to do with disputes over trust accountings.
 Beneficiaries might suspect that a trustee has breached fiduciary duty but are unable to prove it.
 Likewise, a trustee who has been wrongfully accused by a suspicious or unreasonable beneficiary has a vested interest in retaining legal counsel to represent their rights.
 In either of these circumstances, both parties should maintain their own legal counsel to ensure that someone is representing their best interests in court.
-If you find yourself in these situations you deserve to have the support of an attorney who has practiced in this field for many years.
+If you find yourself in these situations you deserve to have the support of an trust litigation attorney serving California who has practiced in this field for many years.